The Reactive Core

 counter({ ...counter(), priority: 'medium' }); // displayText recalculates unnecessarily

-// ✅ Fine-grained - using store for related data
+// ✅ Fine-grained - separate signals for independent concerns

 console.log(displayText()); // "Count: 1"